Fargesia nitida 'Jiuzhaigou'

-All are excellent as specimen plants or a low screens but as propagation by division is quite slow, availability is still rather limited.
+All are excellent as specimen plants or for low screens but as propagation by division is quite slow, availability is still rather limited.

 Their exact characteristics under UK conditions have yet to be fully documented and some of them may take time to recover their natural growth habit after being produced in quantity by micro-propagation.
 However, they are all relatively slow growing, clump forming types with plentiful rather thin canes and small leaves which are produced in the second year.

-'Jiuzhaigou 1' - Upright culms tinted with red.
+'Jiuzhaigou 1' - Upright culms often tinted with red or dark purple.
 Small leaves.
 Height 2 to 4m.
 Has tolerated -20C.

-'Jiuzhaigou 2' - This clone was collected by M. Laferrere and is believed to have an upright habit, growing only to about 7 or 8ft.(2.4m).
-Its culms may lack the red tints of the above.
+'Jiuzhaigou 2' - This clone was collected by M. Laferrere and has an upright habit, growing only to about 7 or 8ft.(2.4m).
+Its culms may sometimes be tinted with red or light brown.

 Return to Bamboo